 - Tegenungan Waterfall

 There you have it the ultimate guide to Bali’s most beautiful waterfalls.
 From exploring the North to the South of Bali, chasing waterfalls is a must on every adventure lovers Bali itinerary!
-However, chasing waterfalls in Bali is not the only thing that should be on your bucket list as there are many other beautiful sights that are worth your time and attention.
-Here are some you might want to add to your own itinerary:
+Before you go, be sure to check out some of our practical travel guides that will help you prepare for your trip to Bali: